NoahAaronBurton/noahs-tech-blog/README.md

   ## Description
   A blog app built with the MVC file structure.

-  - Purpose of Project:

 Create an account	and write blog posts on your favorite technology topics.

+  Technologies used (client side):
+  - Handlebars
+  - Semantic UI

+  Technologies used (server side):
+  - Express
+  - Sequelize
+  - Bcrypt for password hashing.
+  - RESTFUL API

+Purpose of Project:

+- This project demonstrates my ability to build an app within the Model-View-Controller development paradigm.

   ## Table of Contents